 How does “Organizational Focus” drive success…or failure?

 It seems that any corporation has its ducks in a row, whether they are in the best order or not.
 What I mean by that is that, in all my years in a corporate environment, I have seen great strategic integrity with plans in place for overall Vision, Mission Statement, Goals, SWOT, etcetera.
-They always have a one year, five year and ten year plan with great transparency.
-All employees are well versed in the mission statement, they know the overall strategic direction and they are asked to define how their efforts are going to contribute to that overall plan.
+They always have a one year, five year and ten-year plan with great transparency.
+All employees are well versed in the mission statement.
+They know the overall strategic direction and they are asked to define how their individual and team efforts are going to contribute to that overall plan.

 Where to start?